change-hi/change-hi.github.io/morea/data-wrangling-2/experience-advanced-operations-on-dataframes.md

 * **Apply** some operation on the chunks generated.
 * **Combine** the results of the applied operation into a new `DataFrame`.

-For instance, suppose we wanted to compute the the sum by `X` and save the result to a news `DataFrame`, the steps we would need to take are:
+For instance, suppose we wanted to compute the the sum by `Region` and save the result to a news `DataFrame`, the steps we would need to take are:

-   1. Split the data by `X`, i.e. `groupby('X')`
+   1. Split the data by `X`, i.e. `groupby('Region')`
    2. Apply the `sum()` method to the `Y` column for each group
    3. Combine the results from each group into a new `DataFrame`